Use cases

 • Complex tickets still require agents to step in

 Neople is built for teams that want flexibility and enjoy experimenting with AI-driven support.
 You could, for example, test different ways to automate responses to order questions, returns, or product inquiries, and adjust workflows as you see what works best.
-It’s a powerful tool, but it demands more hands-on setup and technical ownership than simpler alternatives.
+It is a powerful tool, but it demands more hands-on setup and technical ownership than simpler alternatives.

 This makes Neople a strong fit for teams with internal AI or technical expertise who want to explore new automation strategies, rather than simple, pre-configured tools.